 Although traditional marinades include oil, it’s not necessary; omitting it will reduce smoking on the grill and minimize the formation of PAHs.

 Safer Summer Travel

 - Pack your probiotics.
-Many vacations include visits to exciting and exotic locales, which usually means an introduction to new foods—as well as water supplies you’re not used to.
-Your best defense is probiotics.
 These beneficial bacteria help to break down hard-to-digest foods, as well as promote regular, healthy bowel movements.
 They also give your digestive system an “immune boost” by populating your intestines with healthy flora, and crowding out the other, less desirable bacteria.